Functionality

 The database must be a in a valid CSV file format and the column headings must match the respective form filling fields exactly including spacing and capitalisation, in order for the columns to map to the fields in the form filling.
 All leading and trailing spaces are removed from column headings at upload time.
 The section column must also be present in the database (can be empty).

-The database can be split into different sections, where only users with sections in their profile matching the record’s will be able to see and select it (e.g. showing only some records to certain office locations).
-Each database must have a section column.
+Each database can be filtered into sections, so that only users with a matching value in the user profile field selected in the ‘Filter By’ area will be able to see matching database records (e.g. showing only some records to certain office locations).
+Each database must have a filtering (section) column.
 See the image below for an example of how sections might work.

-The user profile field ‘FormFillingDatabaseSection’ determines which section a user is in.
+The default user profile fieldused for filtering is ‘FormFillingDatabaseSection’ - it determines which section a user is in.
 In the example below, the user will only see records relating to a Watford branch, whereas a user whose section was ‘BirminghamOffice” might instead see records for branches in Smethwick or Solihull.
 If left blank the user will see all records.
 The field is named ‘FormFillingDatabaseSection’ on systems with previous installations of the ‘Form Filling Database’ extension.

 On systems without previous ‘Form Filling Database’ extension installations the field is named ‘Content Central Section’.